jeestirlingdev/DNN-Dockerized/README.md

 The revised container is just an IIS server with .NET enabled.
 Again, ensure the image used is compatible with your host OS.

 The \wwwroot folder is mounted as \inetpub\wwwroot in the IIS Server container.
 This allows you to interact with it via the host OS. **Note: grant access to the shared folder to EVERYONE** within the host system. *again this is not appropriate for systems exposed on the network*

+### Installing DNN
+1. remove the `default.htm` placeholder file
+2. unzip the installer package into the \wwwroot folder
+3. open `http://localhost` and run the DNN installer as usual

 ### Notes on running IIS on windows containers
 * https://mcpmag.com/articles/2019/11/20/iis-on-windows-server-containers.aspx